 Main Article Content

-Objectives: An elevated peripheral blood eosinophil (PBE) count during acute exacerbation of chronic obstructive pulmonary disease (AECOPD) is a potential predictor of treatment responsiveness and future exacerbation risk.
-This study aimed to evaluate the prevalence and clinical significance of elevated PBE counts in hospitalized patients with AECOPD in Oman.
-Methods: This single-center retrospective study included all patients with AECOPD who were admitted to Sultan Qaboos University Hospital between January 2017 and July 2019.
-The patients were classified as having eosinophilic or noneosinophilic AECOPD based on blood eosinophil counts.
-An elevated eosinophil count was defined as a blood eosinophil count > 0.3 × 109 cells/L on admission.
-The length of hospital stay, use of oral and inhaled steroids, number of readmissions in a year, and use of mechanical ventilation on admission were compared between the eosinophilic and non-eosinophilic AECOPD groups.
+Objectives: This study aimed to evaluate the prevalence and clinical significance of elevated peripheral blood eosinophil (PBE) counts in hospitalised patients with acute exacerbation of chronic obstructive pulmonary disease (AECOPD) in Oman.
+An elevated PBE count during AECOPD is a potential predictor of treatment responsiveness and future exacerbation risk.
+Methods: This single-centre retrospective study included all patients with AECOPD who were admitted to Sultan Qaboos University Hospital, Muscat, Oman, between January 2017 and July 2019.
+The patients were classified as having eosinophilic or non-eosinophilic AECOPD based on blood eosinophil counts.
+An elevated eosinophil count was defined as a blood eosinophil count >0.3 × 109 cells/L on admission.
+The length of hospital stay, use of oral and inhaled steroids, number of readmissions in a year and use of mechanical ventilation on admission were compared between the eosinophilic and non-eosinophilic AECOPD groups.
 Results: Of the 102 patients included in the study, 42.2% had eosinophilic AECOPD.
 The eosinophilic AECOPD group had a reduced length of hospital stay (P = 0.02) but an increased risk of readmission in a year (P = 0.04).
-Most patients in both the groups were treated with inhaled and oral steroids.
+Most patients in both groups were treated with inhaled and oral steroids.
 The need for mechanical ventilation did not differ between the groups.
 Conclusion: Eosinophilia is highly prevalent in patients with AECOPD and is associated with a reduced length of hospital stay but an increased risk of readmission in a year.
 It can be used as a surrogate marker to predict the health outcomes of patients with AECOPD and select treatment options.

-Keywords: Chronic Obstructive Pulmonary disease (COPD); Eosinophils; Steroids; length of stay; hospital readmission.
+Keywords: Chronic Obstructive Pulmonary Disease; Eosinophils; Steroids; Length of Stay; Hospital Readmission; Oman.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.